UQ-PAC/BASIL/src/test/readme.md

 ```
 This will load a number of environment variables into your shell which are
 recognised by the Makefiles and subsequent docker-helper.sh calls.
+This also adds a `docker-helper.sh` alias into the current shell session.
 To de-activate this environment, use the same command with `--unset` after "env".

 After setting up the environment, to pull the Docker image, run: